keolo/keolo-com/content/posts/spec-driven-development.md

 **Success Metric:** 20% of active users enable the dark theme within 30 days of release.
 ```

-The proposal purposefully omits implementation mechanics like CSS variables, state libraries, or schema migrations.
-It establishes the "why" and sets non-goals to prevent scope creep.
+Keep implementation details out of this document.
+No CSS variables, state managers, or schema migrations yet.
+You want clear agreement on the "why" and explicit non-goals to keep scope tight.

-### Behavioral Specifications & Architecture (`spec.md` & `design.md`)
+### Behavioral Specs & Architecture (`spec.md` & `design.md`)

-The specification layer translates product intent into concrete behavioral contracts and technical architecture before touching implementation code.
+Next, turn product intent into behavioral contracts and system architecture.

-Using structured specification formats like [OpenSpec](https://openspec.dev/), requirements are defined through verifiable Given/When/Then scenarios using RFC 2119 keywords:
+Using structured formats like [OpenSpec](https://openspec.dev/), define requirements with verifiable Given/When/Then scenarios and RFC 2119 keywords:

 ```markdown
 ### Requirement: Theme Toggle